Rational homotopy type and computability: Building blocks of homotopy-theoretic computation

 Now we summarize the operations which are known to be computable from previous work. \begin{thm} \begin{enumerate}[(a)] \item Given a finitely generated abelian group $\pi$ and $n \geq 2$, a model of the Eilenberg--MacLane space $K(\pi,n)$ can be represented as a simplicial set with effective homology and a computable simplicial group operation.
-Moreover, there are algorithms implementing a chain-level bijection between $n$-cochains in a finite simplicial complex or simplicial set $X$ with coefficients in $\pi$ and maps from $X$ to $K(\pi,n)$ \cite[\S3.7]{CKMVW2}. \item Given a finite family of simplicial sets with effective homology, there is a way of representing their product as a simplicial set with effective homology \cite[\S3.1]{CKMVW2}. \item Given a simplicial map $f:X \to Y$ between simplicial sets with effective homology, there is a way of representing the mapping cylinder $M(f)$ as a simplicial set with effective homology.
-(In \cite{CKV} this is remarked to be ``very similar to but easier than Prop.~5.11''.) \item Given a map $p:Y \to B$, we can compute the $n$th stage of the Moore--Postnikov tower for $p$, in the form of a sequence of Kan fibrations between simplicial sets with effective homology \cite[Theorem 3.3]{CKV}. \item Given a diagram
+Moreover, there are algorithms implementing a chain-level bijection between $n$-cochains in a finite simplicial complex or simplicial set $X$ with coefficients in $\pi$ and maps from $X$ to $K(\pi,n)$ (the observation dates back to at least \cite{Serg}, but see \cite[\S3.7]{CKMVW2} or \cite[\S7.5]{RuSerg} for a detailed explanation). \item Given a finite family of simplicial sets with effective homology, their product can be represented as a simplicial set with effective homology (see \cite[\S8.2]{RuSerg} or \cite[\S3.1]{CKMVW2}). \item Given a simplicial map $f:X \to Y$ between simplicial sets with effective homology, there is a way of representing the mapping cylinder $M(f)$ as a simplicial set with effective homology.
+(In \cite{CKV} this is remarked to be ``very similar to but easier than Prop.~5.11''; the related algebraic mapping cylinder construction is done explicitly in e.g.~\cite[\S3]{RER}.) \item Given a map $p:Y \to B$, we can compute the $n$th stage of the Moore--Postnikov tower for $p$, in the form of a sequence of Kan fibrations between simplicial sets with effective homology \cite[Theorem 3.3]{CKV} (cf.~\cite[Theorem 1.2]{CKMVW2} for the non-relative version). \item Given a diagram

 where $P_n \to P_{n-1}$ is a step in a (Moore--)Postnikov tower as above, there is an algorithm to decide whether a diagonal exists and, if it does, compute one \cite[Prop.~3.7]{CKV}. \item Given a fibration $p:Y \to B$ of simply connected simplicial complexes and a map $f:X \to B$, we can compute any finite Moore--Postnikov stage of the pullback of $p$ along $f$ \cite[Addendum 3.4]{CKV}. \item Given a diagram